shmii/os/README.md

-# os
+# Ansible Collection - shmii.os

-Ansible Collection to provide OS tools (shmii.os)
+Documentation for the collection.